Skip to content

 Last, here are a few things to watch out for during a new packaging design.

-Pro Tip: If you’re not a designer, and don’t have a design team - we provide access to our award winning in-house team in Creative Services.
+Pro Tip: If you’re not a designer and don’t have a design team, we provide access to our award-winning in-house team in Creative Services.

 Step 5: Use New Packaging + Marketing Innovations

-• QR codes that when scanned tell consumers expiration dates, and other wine or brand details.
+• QR codes that, when scanned, tell consumers expiration dates and other wine or brand details.

-• Double insulation within the wine bottle keeps your wine cooler, and can diminish the need for refrigeration of an opened bottle.
+• Double insulation within the wine bottle keeps your wine cooler and can diminish the need for refrigeration of an opened bottle.

-• Flatter or recyclable bottle designs, and more flexible packaging is revolutionizing wine packaging boxes.
+• Flatter or recyclable bottle designs and more flexible packaging is revolutionizing wine packaging boxes.

 • Digitized printing allows for more customization and customer personalization.